Skip to main content

 Factors Affecting Acne:

 • Occupation: Acne may worsen in people who work in the kitchens of restaurants.
 The heat and moisture are probably causative and not the grease.
-Occupational exposure to tars and certain organic solvents may aggravate or initiate acne.
+Occupational exposure to tar and certain organic solvents may aggravate or initiate acne.

 • Diet: Although eating a balanced diet is conducive to good health and healthy skin, diet does not ordinarily cause acne.
 Chocolate, french fries, hamburgers, and other rich, greasy foods do not cause acne.
 However, beer, wine, and liquor in large amounts can worsen acne.
 Iodized salt, shellfish, and iodine-containing vitamins can also occasionally aggravate acne.
 Rarely, a true reaction to a food may cause skin eruptions, a rash or blotchy hives.